woofwoofinc/rktmachine/docs/tutorial.rst

 Running rkt Containers Interactively
 ------------------------------------
 It is often useful to run a Bash shell on a container instead of the default command.
-This is particularly the case when we also mount directories from the host to the rkt container.
+And similarly it is common to mount directories from the host to the rkt container.

 For instance, suppose we wanted to run a Jupyter server which automatically included a set of notebooks from the host macOS.
 The Jupyter server can be